Estimated reading time: 5 minutes

 Even in the current environment we can forget there are still people out there trying to get us to part with our hard earned pension pots.
 We need to continue to make members aware of the risks of potentially transferring to unregulated products with promises of fantastic returns or early access, which can lead to losses of some or all of our pension funds.
 The old adage that “if it sounds too good to be true, it probably is” still remains true.

-Although these issues have been primarily driven by the Covid-19 crises, it does highlight the importance for employers to engage with their employees.
-By doing so, whether it is a targeted communication strategy such as a newsletter or an email nudge, or simply pointing members in the direction of where they can find further information, it will help members better understand the features of DC pension saving and ultimately assist in improving member outcomes.
+Although these issues have been primarily driven by the Covid-19 crisis, it does highlight the importance for employers to engage with their employees.
+By doing so, whether it is a targeted communication strategy informed by analysis of your employees, using media such as a newsletter or an email nudge, or simply pointing members in the direction of where they can find further information, it will help members better understand the features of DC pension saving and ultimately assist in improving member outcomes.

 If you would like to talk about this topic, please get in touch with your usual Barnett Waddingham contact to find out how we can support you.
-Alternatively, please contact firstname.lastname@example.org, a key contributor to this blog, or the authors below.
+Alternatively, please contact firstname.lastname@example.org, a key contributor to this blog, or Mark Futcher on the details below.

 Stay up to date